What are the Most Common Visual Hallucinations?

 Certain substances, such as alcohol, marijuana, and hallucinogenic drugs, can cause temporary visual hallucinations in some people.
 The hallucinations caused by these substances are often intense and can make it difficult for the user to distinguish reality from fiction.

 Stress and anxiety can also be a cause of visual hallucinations.
 People experiencing high levels of stress or anxiety may experience altered perceptions which can lead to hallucinations.
 Depression, bipolar disorder, and schizophrenia can also cause changes in the brain that lead to visual hallucinations.
+The stigma associated with mental illness can lead to under-reporting of symptoms by patients, making it crucial for clinical teams to recognize these symptoms to provide appropriate care and support.

 It is important to note that visual hallucinations can also be caused by a combination of factors, such as a mental health disorder and substance abuse.
 If you are experiencing visual hallucinations, it is important to seek professional help to determine the underlying cause.

-Most Common Types of Visual Hallucinations
+Most Common Types of Visual Hallucinations: Charles Bonnet Syndrome

 Visual hallucinations occur when someone sees something that is not physically present in their environment.
 They can range from mild, fleeting images to shocking visions that may even seem real.
 Although visual hallucinations are often associated with certain mental health disorders, they can also be caused by medical conditions, substance use, or other factors.